History and Attractions of Southern Maine

-Certainly one of the prettiest parts of this New England state, Kennebunk, Kennebunkport and Wells command attention for both their natural beauty as well as their manmade.
-Here you find some of the first incorporated towns of Maine–if not the whole country– where architectural riches from as far back as the early 1700s catch your eye at most every turn.
+Here you find some of the first incorporated towns of Maine–if not the whole country– where architecture from as far back as the early 1700s catches your eye at most every turn.

-First inhabited by Native Americans and then later incorporated as Cape Porpoise in 1653 by the settlers, the lure of the region’s rich waters and bountiful coastal plains has drawn people to this part of southern Maine for eons.
-Fishing and eventually shipbuilding became the primary activities until tourism took over toward the latter part of the 1800s when grand hotels were constructed along the coast in Kennebunkport.
-Wealthy people from New York, Boston and Canada began vacationing here, some of whom built their own summer “cottages,” resplendent coastal homes more prized today than ever.
+First inhabited by Native Americans and later incorporated as Cape Porpoise in 1653, the lure of the region’s rich waters and bountiful coastal plains has drawn people to this part of southern Maine for eons.
+Fishing and shipbuilding became the primary industries until tourism took over toward the latter part of the 1800s.
+At this time, grand hotels were constructed along the coast in Kennebunkport.
+Wealthy tourists from New York, Boston and Canada began vacationing here, some of whom built their own summer “cottages”.
+These resplendent coastal homes more prized today than ever.

 Take in a big whiff of ocean air and Old Maine grandeur on one of the many porches of The Colony Hotel in Kennebunkport.
 If possible, sport your best casual–or dressed up–attire and settle into a nice, chilled plate of cherrystone clams on the half shell and a requisite gin & tonic.
 Gaze out upon the sea, the lush flowerbeds, the tony crowd surrounding you or into your love’s eyes, and you’re sure to taste the magic that so many have felt in this very spot since this historic resort opened in 1914.

 In Kennebunk, book a room or grab a frosty ale at The Kennebunk Inn, an historic hotel, restaurant and tavern established in 1799.
 Their lobster pot pie is legendary.